fuxingloh/ord-container/README.md

-# Chainfile Ord (ordinals/ord)
+# Docker Container for Ord (ordinals/ord)

-> Experimental!
+Experimental!

-Part of the Chainfile ecosystem.
+> Initially created for use in [fuxingloh/chainfile](https://github.com/fuxingloh/chainfile).

 ## License